Skip to content

 4. 04.

-With disclosure reviewed, the defence either resolves the matter with the Crown short of trial or prepares for trial — witness logistics, exhibits, legal arguments — depending on what disclosure shows.
+With disclosure reviewed, the defence either resolves the matter with the Crown short of trial — a reduced charge, an alternative penalty, a withdrawal — or prepares for trial.
+Trial preparation includes witness logistics, exhibit organization, and legal arguments specific to what disclosure shows.
+The driver does not normally attend resolution discussions.

 5. 05.